Cholpon-Ishenbekova/finalOOProject/README.md

 ## Overview

 This Full Stack Project, Work Tracker App, is an implementation of the existing frontend project, "Work Time Tracker App."
-This project introduces a backend that includes functionalities such as managing records and staff, and providing operations for creating, updating, and deleting records and staff members.
+This project introduces a backend that includes functionalities such as managing records and staff and providing operations for creating, updating, and deleting records and staff members.

 ## Getting Started (Frontend)